francessola/git-practice/README.md

 - Creating commits with git commit
 - Uploading changes with git push

-This is my first practice with Git and GitHub
+This is my first hands-on practice with Git and GitHub